What is an orthopedic surgeon?

 How long will I stay in the hospital following my knee replacement procedure?

 The length of time spent in stay following surgery, much like full recovery, varies from patient to patient.
-On average, patients will spend 1 to 2 days in the hospital.
+On average, patients will spend a day in the hospital.

 How do I know if surgery is right for me?